MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

 1. ### Overfitting

-    Informally, overfitting typically occurs when we try to fit a complex model with an inadequate amount of training data.
-And overfitting model uses its ability to capture complex patterns by being great at predicting lots and lots of specific data samples or areas of local variation in the training set.
-But it often misses seeing global patterns in the training set that would help it generalize well on the unseen test set.
+   - Failure to generalize: Model performs well on training set but poorly on test set
+   - Typically indicates that model is too flexible for amount of training data
+   - Flexibility allows it to "memorize" the data, including noise
+   - Corresponds to high variance - small changes in the training data lead to big changes in the results

 2. ### Underfitting

-    The model is too simple for the actual trends that are present in the data.
-It doesn't even do well on the training data and thus, is not at all likely to generalize well to test data.
+   - Failure to capture important patterns in the training data set
+   - Typically indicates model is too simple or there are too few explanatory variables
+   - Not flexible enough to model real patterns
+   - Corresponds to high bias - the results show systematic lack of fit in certain regions

 - To avoid these, the below points would help:
   1. First, try to draw the data with respect to the labels and try to figure out the relationship between, whether its linear, quadratic, polynomial and so on.